Ask us about $1,000 Off Invisalign Now through the end of the year!

 animated tooth logo

-Improve Your Jaw Health With Bone Grafting
+Improve Your Jaw Health With Bone Grafting in Houston

-Bone grafting is a surgical procedure often closely associated with dental restorations, such as bridge work and dental implants.
+Bone grafting in Houston, TX is a surgical procedure often closely associated with dental restorations, such as bridge work and dental implants.
 In the majority of cases, the success of a restoration procedure can hinge on the height, depth, and width of the jawbone at the implant site.
 When the jawbone has receded or sustained significant damage, the implant(s) cannot be supported on this unstable foundation, and bone grafting is usually recommended for the ensuing restoration.

-Factors That Can Affect Jaw Bone Volume
+What are Some Factors That Can Affect Jaw Bone Volume?

 There are several factors that can negatively impact the volume and stability of your jaw bone, including the following: